someth2say/ceylonChain/README.md

 Many more examples will come.

 # Enjoy!
-Don't hesitate using and distributing this library, and getting back to me to any doubts or issues you may have.
+Don't hesitate using and distributing this library, or getting back to me to any doubts or issues you may have.